I get asked a lot What is transformative counseling? And how is it more effective than traditional therapy

 Most clients benefit from looking at a combination of the above to learn what’s been getting in their way.
 While discovering these things, clients create a plan of action to achieve the goals they want.
 And apply elements from the above list that are necessary to support their success.
 A plan of action to achieve your goals, someone to encourage you when you need a boost.
 A key element of my coaching is to help clients know what’s working in their plan and modify what isn’t.
 Also valuable, a coach offers accountability which is vital for success.
 Because the great achievements are never achieved solo.

-Ask about their coaching experience.
+Ask about their experience.
 How long have they been doing it?
 Tell them the results you want to achieve.
 Be as specific as you can, and then ask them how they would go about helping you do that.
 That will give you a clearer sense of their ability to help you.

-There are thousands of life coaches out there.
+There are thousands of therapists, counselors, and life coaches out there.
 Many of whom have just taken a course and received a certification.
 Or have received coaching around a particular issue and then start coaching other people with that same issue.
 I say this not to make you nervous but to encourage you to invest your time and energy wisely to find a qualified, experienced expert.
-The field of coaching isn’t regulated the same way other mental health professions like social work and psychology are.
+The field of personal development isn’t regulated the same way other mental health professions like social work and psychology are.
 Where the professional has hundreds of hours of work supervised by a seasoned professional.
-Someone who knows what questions to ask you so you can most effectively discover the issues that have been holding you back.
-That skill rarely comes without extensive knowledge of human behavior and techniques to address problems.

-My point is, your well-being is way too important to settle for anything less than first-class.
+Your well-being is way too important to settle for anything less than working with an experienced professional.

-Is coaching for me?
+Is transformational counseling for me?